Alvars: The doctrine of ultimate reality (tattva)

+Among the five forms in which Vishnu manifests according to Alvar theology, the concept of Antaryamin occupied a particularly significant place in the devotional experience of the Alvars.
+Chari locates this doctrine within what he calls the 'Divine Activities' (divya charitrani) of God, describing Antaryamin as the mode through which God exercises constant and intimate control over all things from within, as their inner self and ruler.
+This understanding is grounded in the Antaryami Brahmana of the Brihadaranyaka Upanishad, which describes God as the one who dwells within the earth, within the earth, within fire, within every living being, yet remains unseen and unknown to them while directing them from within.

 The Kṛṣṇa avatāra holds special importance due to its display of God's easy accessibility (saulabhya).
 The devotion of the Āḻvārs was largely temple-centred, praising the local deities (divya deśams).
 They frequently glorify God's protective and merciful nature, highlighting attributes such as easy accessibility (saulabhya) and gracious condescension (sauśīlya).

+The Alvars also describe the nature of the individual self (jīvātman) as an eternal spiritual entity characterized by knowledge (jnāna) and bliss (ānanda), yet eternally subordinate (śeṣa-bhūta) to the Supreme Being.
+They frequently used the term adiyēn (subservient) to signify their dependence on God.
+A distinctive theological concept in their hymns is the idea of subordination not only to God, but also to the devotees of God, expressing the ideal of becoming the servant of the servants, who are servants to the servants of God's servants.
+For the Alvars, this was not merely a philosophical abstraction but the lived foundation of their devotional relationship with God - the recognition that the very self within them was inseparable from the divine presence.
+Nammalvar in particular expressed this experience repeatedly in the Tiruvaymoli, describing God as the indwelling reality within his own soul, making the devotional union not an aspiration toward something distant but a recognition of what was already and always present.

-The Path to Attainment (Hita)
+The path to attainment (hita)

 The core philosophy of the Āḻvārs is the promotion of Bhakti (fervent devotion), which they considered the great way of salvation.

-Prapatti (Absolute Surrender)

 The central ideology is the idea of absolute surrender to the deity.
 They advocated implicit faith, ardent devotion, and utter surrender of will and action to Viṣṇu.
 Prapatti (self-surrender) is often seen as the only effective means (sādhana) for complete and final liberation.

-Arul (Grace)

 The attainment of God is believed to be possible only through the Lord's grace.
 They accepted both grace linked to human effort (sahetuka-kṛpā) and spontaneous, unconditioned grace (nirhetuka-kṛpā).